RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Trigger direction is needed when placing trigger orders (https://discord.com/channels/690203284119617602/690203284727660739/1367189081418633389)

-- Limit orders with TP/SL (regardless of spot or futures) appear as a single order both in the API and in the UI ([spot screenshot](https://d.pr/i/n1b05r), [futures screenshot](https://d.pr/i/nWzWRG)) with the "Trade Type" set to "Open long" or "Open short".
-When the main order is filled, the TP/SL orders will still appear as a single separate TP/SL order, but it will have the "Trade Type" set to "Close long" or "Close short".
+- Limit orders with TP/SL (regardless of spot or futures) appear as a single order both in the API and in the UI; for futures orders, the "Trade Type" is set to "Open long" or "Open short" ([spot screenshot](https://d.pr/i/n1b05r), [futures screenshot](https://d.pr/i/nWzWRG)).
+When the main order is filled, the TP/SL orders will still appear as a single separate TP/SL order ([spot screenshot](https://d.pr/i/yJtL3X)); for futures orders it will have the "Trade Type" set to "Close long" or "Close short".

 - When adding a TP/SL order to an existing position (or creating a new position with TP/SL attached) the TP/SL will appear in the UI as a single order (see [screenshot](https://d.pr/i/CgH0vF)).